Program Goal:To prevent human cases of rabies by thoroughly investigating all reported animal bites, and by reducing the incidence of animal bites.

 419-947-1545 ext.
 324

 Information needed to report animal bites: Animal bites should be reported to the Health District within 24 hours of the incident.
-The Health District is open from 7:15 am to 5:00 pm Monday through Thursday, excluding holidays.
+The Health District is open from 7:15 am to 5:00 pm Monday through Thursday, excluding holidays and Friday from 8:00 am to 12:00 pm.

 What is rabies?